tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 ## Object Types

-Now that you made it through the difficult types, these last ones you mostly already know.
+Now that we made it through the other types, we are somewhat familiar with the rest.

 | Object Types |
 | :----------- |